pasrichashivam/neural_machine_tranlation/date_format_conversion_with_attention_model/README.md

 # Neural Machine Translation with Attention in Keras.

-## Here seq2seq model is create with attention mechanism which can translate the human readable dates (8 march 2018) to standard date format (2018-03-08).
+### Here seq2seq model is created with attention mechanism which can translate the human readable dates (8 march 2018) to standard date format (2018-03-08).

 ## What is seq2seq model.
  * seq2seq model takes sequence as input (source) and gives seq as output (target) (where input and output seq can be of different lengths).